Detailed Genealogy and Historical Information

 ancestry.com profile has the username "byczek" with a tree identified as

-This is an accurate and verified source of genealogy.
-Only Michael E. Byczek can upload information and documents without modification by other users, including third-parties.
+This is an accurate and verified source of genealogy that cannot be modified by other users, including third-parties.

 Michael E. Byczek has extensively contributed to the